ipfs-cluster/ipfs-cluster-website/content/documentation/deployment/automations.md

 Only the IPFS swarm port (tcp `4001`/`4101`) and the IPFS Cluster API ports (tcp `9094`/`9194`) are exposed out of the containers.

 This compose file is provided as an example on how to set up a multi-peer Cluster using Docker containers.
 You may need to adapt it for your own needs.

-## Kubernetes with Kustomize

-Kustomize can be used to deploy IPFS Clusters on Kubernetes.

-You can read more about it in the [Running Cluster on Kubernetes](/documentation/guides/k8s) guide.